WERNSA/fzt-rti/README.md

 1- run "yarn install"

-2- Change the name piar-react-gas in the packege.json for the name of the project.
+2- Change the name "script-name" in the packege.json for the name of the project.

 3- Execute "yarn run gcreate"